 Notes

-Use 2 tablespoons of tamari for a sweeter sauce, and use 3 tablespoons of tamari for a more savory sauce.
+Use 2 tablespoons of tamari for a sweeter sauce or 3 tablespoons for a more savory flavor.

 - Prep Time: 10 minutes